Rojina99/Rojina99.github.io/_posts/2018-12-24-Introduction.md

 mathjax: "true"
 ---

 This has long been overdue.
-I always wanted to share my experiences I have gained in last three years in the field of Machine Learning.
+I always wanted to share my experiences I have gained in last three years.
 I thought this might be helpful for anybody who is willing to step into the field of Machine Learning.

 I had so many obstacles when I started; as lack of enough materials in the internet, lack of understanding of where to start for preparing a Machine Learning project.